 COUNSELING AND SOCIAL SERVICES

-To meet these needs, Refuge and Hope has two full-time social workers who minister to refugee families and individuals in crisis situations.
+To meet refugee's needs, Refuge and Hope has two full-time social workers who minister to refugee families and individuals in crisis situations.
 Such situations may include medical emergencies, domestic violence, abuse, protection issues, and lack of access to basic needs like food, clothing, and shelter.

 Our social workers are trained to support individuals and families by providing counseling, prayer, and access to needed emergency services.
 Additionally, we are able to refer refugees to partner agencies that provide the specific services they require through our referral network.

 Emergency Social Services

 It is not uncommon for our students to require additional assistance outside of our standard programs, particularly unaccompanied minors and single mothers who lack family support and often end up in highly vulnerable situations.